hanabi/hanabi.github.io/README.md

 ## Convention Attribution

 * The general terms of chop, *Finesse*, and *Bluff* were not invented by this group.
-Those basic strategies were the building blocks for the current Hyphen-ated framework here.
+Those basic strategies were the building blocks for the current Hyphen-ated framework.
 * The earliest mention of "chop" on the Board Game Geek forums comes from [Ben Small's post in 2013](https://boardgamegeek.com/article/13665606#13665606).
-It seems likely that he is the originator of the term.
+He may be the originator of the term.
 * The earliest mention of "finesse" and "bluff" on the Board Game Geek forums comes from [Adam Kunsemiller 's post in 2012](https://boardgamegeek.com/article/9317490#9317490).
 He uses the terms in a colloquial way, which implies that these strategies were commonly used at the time of writing.
 * The specific inventors of some of our own strategies are listed below: